 The Forgiveness Protocol

-Then I built a process to actually get you there.
+Then, I built a process that gets you there.

 Modern Day Forgiveness (mod·ern day for·give·ness) noun: a non-religious, intentional process of releasing and letting go — entirely for the person who's been harmed.